zoolu-got-rhythm/stopwatch-js/README.md

 # StopWatch

-simple class utility for tracking amount of time elapsed in milliseconds (ms).
+simple class utility for tracking amount of time elapsed in milliseconds (ms), by comparing time stamps

-version 1.1.0: added typescript type definitions for StopWatch class
+version 1.1.0: added typescript type definitions for StopWatch class version 1.2.1: fixed bug where when stop, and resume again, the logic to calculate new time elapsed (while taking into account previous time elapsed) was wrong

 ## how to use StopWatch class via NPM/node.js
 installation from terminal/CMD line